-16 Best Books to Read Before Visiting Spain: Fiction & Non-Fiction
+16 Best Books to Read before Visiting Spain: A Reading Guide

 Spain is my favourite country in Europe.
 Something about it just feels like home and I can’t explain it.
 This beautiful country is full of rich history, culture and tradition.
 And what a better way to understand it than reading books about it, especially before your trip, so you can better immerse yourself while there.
 In this blog post I am sharing with you 16 best books to read before visiting Spain.
 There are 8 fiction and 8 non-fiction books to choose from.